European Savings and Retail Banks Group

-The European Savings and Retail Banking Group is a European banking association representing around two dozen members from 20 countries (EU and non-EU), comprising approximately 1,000 individual savings and retail banks.
-These institutions operate 60,000 outlets and employ 810,00 people.
+The European Savings and Retail Banking Group is a European banking association representing 32 members from 27 countries (EU and non-EU), comprising 857 savings and retail banks.
+These institutions operate a total of 37,000 branches and employ 620,000 people.

-As of 2015, ESBG members had €500 billion in loans to small and medium-sized enterprises on their books in the European Union, equal to roughly one-third of the EU SME lending market.
+As of 2026, ESBG members had €3.715 trillion in loans to on their books, financing households and SMEs, and supporting productive investment across the Europe.
 As of 2024, ESBG had declared 22 lobbyists working for the organisation.

 History and activities

 The European Savings and Retail Banking Group was founded in 1963 as the 'Savings Banks Group of the European Economic Community'.
 The association changed its name to European Savings Banks Group in 1988 and then to its current name in 2013.
 ESBG is the sister organization of the World Savings and Retail Banks Institute, with both organizations managed in Brussels by a WSBI-ESBG jointly run Office.

-Since 1999, the ESBG has supported an international competition called the Stock Market Learning.
-ESBG supports the annual competition run by Savings Banks that aims to provide pupils a better understanding of the stock market and of the economic and financial world.
+ESBG represents the locally focused European banking sector at the center of EU decision-making, helping European savings and retail banks strengthen their unique approach that focuses on providing service to local communities and boosting SMEs.
+It also advocates for a diverse banking sector, arguing that pluralism and diversity safeguard the market against shocks that arise from time to time, whether caused by internal or external forces.